apirrone/Memento/README.md

 ## TODO / Ideas
 - langchain llm to query the timeline
-- click on the timeline
+- click on the timeline DONE
-  - + frame preview ? would be nice
+  - + frame preview ? would be nice DONE
 - ctrl + f in the timeline to query
 - timebar scroll (with adequate cache dump)
 - better ocr